Rhizomatic-Systems/GrowDojo/README.md

 - To be approachable for people new to art and science of devops and/or plant production by providing educational resources.
 - Able to be replicated using easily accessible parts.
 - Level of complexity to be determined by each maker.
-- Provide a part of the technical solution to the political problem of food scarcity.
+- Provide a part of the technical solution to the politically exasperated problem of food scarcity.

 ## The GrowDojo Ethos
 These are some of the guiding philosophies that shape how the project develops and its function: